Gemini 2.5 Flash-Lite

 Comparisons

 Compared with Gemini 2.5 Flash, Flash-Lite is more cost-focused with a lower quality ceiling on difficult tasks.
-Compared with GPT-5 nano, both target high-volume automation with different ecosystem tradeoffs.
+Compared with Gemini 3.1 Flash-Lite, the 2.5 model is the safer stable route while 3.1 is the newer preview lane.
 Compared with Claude Haiku 4.5, choice depends on latency profile, output style, and integration requirements.